SannyTelyas/string-calculator-js/README.md

 What I did at this point:

 - I first saw the video about 2-3 weeks ago.
 - I just did the kata myself.
 I know I have some things I am not applying from the video, and I haven't tried.
-I will try to apply after this commit.
+I will try to apply them after this commit.